 A private cloud can also be scaled up and down, depending on how much resource is needed by a business.
 While a hosting provider will typically provide pre-set packages, it’s possible to configure your own private cloud settings to match your business needs.

 Curious about dedicated and Bare Metal servers?
-Check out our Bare Metal vs Cloud servers post to get a well-rounded view of how these types of servers differ.
+Check out our Ultimate Guide to Dedicated Servers and Ultimate Guide to Bare Metal Servers to get a well-rounded view of how these types of servers differ.

 Types of private cloud